cloudera-labs/cloudera-deploy/README.md

 The projects are configured to log their activities.
 In each, you will find a `runs/` directory that houses all of the runtime artifacts of `ansible-navigator` and `ansible-runner` (the Ansible application and interface that does the actual Ansible command dispatching).

-The log files are structured (JSON) and are by playbook and timestamp.
-If you want to review -- or _replay_ in `ansible-navigator`-speak -- you can load them into `ansible-navigator`:
+The log files are structured (JSON) and are indexed by playbook and timestamp.
+If you want to review, rather _replay_, you can load them into `ansible-navigator`:

 ```bash
 ansible-navigator replay <playbook execution run file>.json